 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

-By the time you graduate from the Quantity Surveying degree, you will have the skills and qualifications for a successful and rewarding career.
 There are various employment opportunities in this field, nationally and internationally.
 You could work in private practice, property departments, construction and development companies, or with government organisations.
 You will also have the technical, legal, economic and management skills for a career managing finance in construction projects.

 As a USW Quantity Surveying student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.